 What is Korean Sheet Mask OEM Manufacturing?

 Korea invented the modern sheet mask: the pre-cut fabric or gel substrate saturated with active serum that has become a global skincare staple.
 The innovation originated in Korean manufacturing and has never left.
 Korean sheet mask manufacturers hold the majority of global substrate patents and produce for the world's most recognized K-beauty and international prestige brands.
 Sheet mask substrates fall into several categories, each with distinct performance and positioning characteristics.
 Cotton and non-woven fiber masks are the most common format, with low cost, high serum absorption, and wide availability.
 Hydrogel is a Korean-patented gel-based format with approximately 30% higher serum absorption than cotton due to its gel structure, which maintains contact with skin more effectively.
 Bio-cellulose is bacterial cellulose with the highest-adherence substrate available, at a premium to ultra-premium price positioning.
-Charcoal and nano-fiber substrates offer additional functional differentiation. iM1NE (아이엠원), Korea's leading sheet mask substrate innovator, holds 24 patents and manufactures for global brands including Abib, Innisfree, SOME BY MI, and Patchology.
-This concentration of intellectual property in the Korean manufacturing ecosystem means that sourcing Korean sheet masks is not simply a cost decision.
-It's access to patented technology that is genuinely years ahead of alternatives.
+Charcoal and nano-fiber substrates offer additional functional differentiation.
+Korea's leading sheet mask substrate innovators collectively hold dozens of patents and manufacture for recognized K-beauty and global prestige brands.
+This concentration of intellectual property in the Korean manufacturing ecosystem means that sourcing Korean sheet masks is not simply a cost decision — it's access to patented substrate technology that is genuinely years ahead of alternatives.
 A growing segment of the market is moving toward biodegradable substrates and compostable packaging, which Korean manufacturers are actively developing.

 Why Source This Product from Korea